rdheadyii/Notetaker-app/README.md

 npm i

 ## Usage
-Once npm i is used, visit the link below and click the "Get Started" button on screen to go the page to add notes.
+Visit the link below and click the "Get Started" button on screen to go the page to add notes.
 Type in a note title and message then press the save button.
 To delete press the red trashcan on the note and then refresh page to see the note is gone.

 https://notetakerap-c591d539718a.herokuapp.com/